-Dr. Matthew Brodsky, the medical director of OHSU’s deep brain stimulation program, is a neurologist with particular expertise in Parkinson’s disease and other movement disorders.
+Dr. Matthew Brodsky, the co-director of OHSU’s deep brain stimulation program, is a neurologist with particular expertise in Parkinson’s disease and other movement disorders.
 He has lectured on Parkinson’s around the globe and has written many articles on this topic in peer-reviewed journals.
 As a member of the OHSU DBS team, Dr Brodsky ensures that candidate patients are appropriately and carefully considered, and that their post-operative care occurs smoothly.

 Dr. Brodsky is a key member of OHSU’s Parkinson Center and Movement Disorders Program.
 “The OHSU Parkinson Center is a world leader in research in Parkinson’s disease,” Dr. Brodsky says.
 “In addition to our neurologists, our comprehensive team includes physical, occupational and speech therapists, nurses, physician’s assistants and research assistants who all have an expertise in Parkinson’s disease.”